I personally believe, the best gift any woman, who is trying to conceive, can receive is advice on the importance of vitamin B9 or folate.

 It is recommended that any woman of childbearing age consume 400 mcg of folic acid a day and after conception, the dosage can be increased to 600 mcg up to 12 weeks of gestation when the neural tube would have been fully formed.

-Sometimes when a mother has a previous child affected by a NTD, then it is recommended that the dosage of folic acid be increased to 4000 mcg (equivalent to 4mg).
-Research has shown that this level of dosage has reduced the chances of recurrence by up to 70%.
+Sometimes when a mother has a previous child affected by an NTD, then it is recommended that the dosage of folic acid be increased to 4000 mcg (equivalent to 4mg).

 All the information provided by Chennai Women’s Clinic and Scan Centre (CWC) through its video, blog series is strictly for informational purposes only and all content, including text, graphics, video, images and information, contained on or available through this web site are only general information about gynecology, obstetric ultrasound scan services, practices and standards and the same is intended for information purposes only.